 Sports that need motor abilities

-Exercise that demands coordination forces your mind to work more compared to jogging.
+An exercise that demands coordination forces your mind to work more compared to jogging.
 You think of tennis, basketball, or anything else that needs motor skills.

 Stretching and Flexibility workouts